VSCO launches its first video editing tool

 “VSCO’s mission is to help people become better creators, and video is a creative frontier we’re increasingly passionate about and focused on,” explains Flory, of the new tool’s launch.
 “Video editing for VSCO X members is a first step into what we see as limitless possibilities for video editing tools on VSCO.”

 VSCO today has an active community in its app, which consists primarily of younger people, the company notes.
-80 percent of its monthly users are millennials or generation Z, and 70 percent of the community is creating daily.
+Eighty-eight percent of its monthly users are millennials or generation Z, and 70 percent of the community is creating daily.
 The company reported at the beginning of last year it had passed a key milestone by surpassing 30 million monthly active users in its app.

 At the time, VSCO hinted it would expand its product and platform into new areas in the future.
 It also had then just brought on COO Bryan Mason, who had previously worked at Adobe managing business operations for the launch of Creative Cloud, M&A, and led biz dev.

-As for the VSCO app itself, it’s currently a highly-ranked #15 in the competitive “Photo & Video” category on the App Store, behind other big names like Instagram, YouTube, Snapchat, Google Photo, Musical.ly, Facebook Moments, and Adobe Photoshop.
+As for the VSCO app itself, it’s currently a highly ranked #15 in the competitive “Photo & Video” category on the App Store, behind other big names like Instagram, YouTube, Snapchat, Google Photo, Musical.ly, Facebook Moments, and Adobe Photoshop.

+The company hasn’t done much with video in the past.
+The closest it came to experimenting with other formats was with the launch of the GIF-making DSCO, which was folded into the main VSCO app in February.

 The iOS version of the app is a free download here on the App Store.
+The Android version is due to arrive in the “coming weeks,” the company says.
+There are no plans to bring the video editing tools to desktop.

 0